dlcgold/LUAD-PiCnIc/README.md

 ```R
  setwd("~/DCB-project")
  ```
-then simply source `luadpipe.r`, arranging in case the configurations present at the beginning of the script.
+then simply source `luadpipe.r`, making sure to adjust your configuration in `src/conf.R` before.

 With default bootstrap iterations (100) the script will take several tens of minutes to finish the computation.

-In `/output` directory will be saved the final results while in `/input` directory, in addition to some input files (such as those for mutex), partial models obtained during computation will also be saved.
+In `/output` directory will be saved the final statistical results and models, while in `/input` directory, in addition to some input files (such as those for mutex), partial models obtained during computation will also be saved.